“Labor Omnia Vincit” McKay Law

 Comparative Fault for Motorcyclists

-Oklahoma applies modified comparative fault (Okla.
+The same shared-fault rules apply to motorcyclists (Okla.
 Stat. tit.
 23, § 13).
-Recovery is available if your share stays at or below 50%, though your fault reduces the final award.
-Carriers regularly try to assign fault to motorcyclists to reduce or eliminate recovery.
+You can still recover if you are 50% or less at fault, though your fault reduces the final award.
+Insurance companies routinely try to shift fault to motorcyclists to reduce or eliminate recovery.

 • Riders younger than 18